 Q: What/how do you pack?

 I was always curious how and what others packed before setting off.
-Now that I've been on the road for years I realize my packs is constantly evolving, changing with climate and as luggage wears out.
+Now that I've been on the road for years I realize my packs is constantly evolving, changing with climate, and as luggage wears out.
 Here's a diagram from 2014, but my things have moved around a bit.
-The basics are all there though.
+Here's a post about setup for Alaska.
+I'm working on another post that will get more into the basic shape of how I arrange things on the GTS, what type and how much clothing I bring, etc. Stay tuned!

 Q: Where do you stay?